-75% of the bond funding committed in 2021 went to organizations with the explicit purpose of improving the education and career outcomes for underserved learners, marginalized or economically disadvantaged communities, and students who have barriers to education success.
+75% of the bond funding committed in 2021 went to organization with the explicit purpose of improving the education and career outcomes for underserved learners, marginalized or economically disadvantaged communities, and students who have barriers to education success.
 Whether through direct programing to students or systems change efforts, ASA prioritized funding for those with a focus on changing outcomes for high-need students and communities.
-Additionally, funding through the Catalyze Challenge (detailed below) was focused on promoting the efforts of proximate entrepreneurs-those leaders who come from the communities they seek to serve.
+In addition to programs that reached these communities, through the Catalyze Challenge, funding was focused on promoting the efforts of proximate entrepreneurs-those leaders who come from the communities they seek to serve.